electron/governance/playbooks/responses/not-an-issue.md

 Thanks for reaching out!

-https://github.com/electron/electron/issues is used for tracking feature requests and bug reports, so you will probably find better luck with this question at one of the links at https://github.com/electron/electron#community -- in particular, be sure to give https://discord.com/invite/electron a try.
+The issues tracker is used for feature requests and bug reports, so you will probably have better luck with this question at one of the links at [the project's Community page](https://github.com/electron/electron#community) -- in particular, be sure to give [the Electron Discord server](https://discord.com/invite/electron) a try.

-Good luck!
 I hope this helps!